scottzirkel/wordpress-base/README.md

 wp - All wp files go in here, with the exception of the wp-content.
 This should probably be named something more secure and less WordPress-y. (created by composer)

-Notes: Stop using the word typically so often.
+Other Notes: Stop using the word typically so often.